Visyond/website-hugo/site/content/pricings/new-pricing-page.md

         icon: /img/icons/payment.svg
         description:
           - Making it quick & easy to full manage business expenses on the go with our expenses app
+    cta:
+      url: /why-visyond/
+      text: Learn More About Visyond
 cardsLink: /request
 priceClientAsked: >-
   I have finally full control on the source and impact of any assumptions, and